PeterMosmans/security-scripts/README.md

 requests
 ```

-The script `analyze_hosts` can execute other scans, based on their fingerprint:
+The script `analyze_hosts` can execute other scans (based on their fingerprint or open ports):
 ```
 droopescan
+nikto
+testssl.sh
 WPscan
 ```